Amalthea (mythology): Merging of traditions

-According to Robert Fowler, the nursing of Zeus by a goat and the originally independent tradition of the magical horn had become "entangled" by the time of Pherecydes; Jan N. Bremmer, however, states that it was not until Ovid (who was active around the beginning of the 1st century AD) that the two tales were brought together.
-In Ovid's account, presented in his Fasti, (Note: Ovid, Fasti 5.111-28 (Frazer 1931).)
-Amalthea is once again the owner of the goat, and is described as a naiad who lives on Mount Ida.
+According to Robert Fowler, the nursing of Zeus by a goat and the originally independent tradition of the magical horn had become "entangled" by the time of Pherecydes.
+Jan N. Bremmer writes that the Roman poet Ovid (active around the beginning of the 1st century AD) was the first to bring the two tales together.
+In Ovid's account, presented in his Fasti, (Note: Ovid, Fasti 5.111-128 Boyle & Woodard.)
+Amalthea is once again the goat's owner, and is a naiad (or water nymph) who lives on Mount Ida.
 She hides the young Zeus in Crete (away from his father, Cronus), where he is suckled by the she-goat.
-On one occasion, the goat snaps off one of its horns on a tree, and Amalthea, filling the broken horn with fruit, brings it back to the young Zeus; this tale, an aition for the cornucopia, appears to be the earliest attempt at providing an origin for the object.
-Zeus later places the goat (and perhaps her broken-off horn) (Note: On the ambiguity of Ovid's Latin as to this detail, see Gee.) in the heavens, with the goat becoming the star Capella.
-Ovid's narrative brings together elements from multiple earlier accounts, which he intertwines in an episode characterised by John Miller as a "miniature masterpiece".
-His source for the narrative's overall outline appears to be Eratosthenes: he describes Amalthea as a nymph, and seemingly alludes to Zeus's war with the Titans, though he notably departs from the Eratosthenic story by describing the goat as 'beautiful' (formosa) and possessing majestic horns.
-Ovid harks back to Aratus's account in the first words of his narrative, which mirror the opening phrase of the Aratean story, (Note: The initial phrase of Ovid's narrative is Ab Iove surgat opus (rendered as "Begin the work with Jupiter" in Frazer's translation), while Aratus begins with Ἐκ Διὸς ἀρχώμεσθα ("Let us begin from Zeus").) as well as through his description of the goat as "Olenian".
-(Note: J. F. Miller.
-Miller also points to Ovid's choice to describe the goat as having two kids, which hints at the constellation of the Kids, mentioned by Aratus as sitting beside that of the goat (and as being her offspring).)
-Barbara Boyd also sees in Ovid's narrative significant influence from the Callimachean account of Zeus's infancy.
+On one occasion, the goat snaps off one of its horns on a tree, and Amalthea, filling the broken horn with fruit, brings it back to Zeus; this tale, an aition for the cornucopia, appears to be the earliest attempt at providing an origin for the object.
+Zeus later places the goat (and perhaps her broken-off horn) in the heavens, the goat becoming the star Capella.
+Ovid's narrative brings together elements from multiple earlier accounts, which he intertwines in an episode characterised by John F. Miller as a "miniature masterpiece".
+His source for the narrative's overall outline appears to be Eratosthenes: he describes Amalthea as a nymph, and seemingly alludes to Zeus's war with the Titans.
+He notably departs from the Eratosthenic story by describing the goat as 'beautiful' (formosa) and as having majestic horns.
+Ovid harks back to Aratus in the first words of his narrative, which mirror the opening phrase of Aratus's poem, (Note: The initial phrase of Ovid's narrative (line 5.111) is ab Iove surgat opus, translated as "let the work rise from Jove" by Boyle & Woodard; Aratus begins with ἐκ Διὸς ἀρχώμεσθα, translated as "let us begin from Zeus" by Miller Miller.) and by describing the goat as "Olenian".
+Barbara Boyd also sees in Ovid's narrative considerable influence from the Callimachean account of Zeus's infancy.